Deenalyst567/Resume/README.md

 # Resume

-# 👋 Hi, I'm SURNAME Firstname
+# 👋 Hi, I'm TENUFA Dorcas
 Before we get ahead of ourselves, we must remember Colaboration always outpaces competition!

 I am a recent graduate with some experience in Business Analytics and and transitioning into a ;